Ice-Hazymoon/hugo-theme-luna/README.md

 You can modify your website icons by adjusting the [assets/icon.png](https://github.com/Ice-Hazymoon/hugo-theme-luna/blob/main/assets/icon.png) file

+### - Comment

+You can add the HTML part of the comment in [comment.html](https://github.com/Ice-Hazymoon/hugo-theme-luna/blob/77c6007410a97315448119c224412f3929716ed2/layouts/partials/comment.html) and then add the script part in [custom-script.html](https://github.com/Ice-Hazymoon/hugo-theme-luna/blob/main/layouts/partials/scripts/custom-script.html)

 ### - Encryption

 I suggest you use two repositories to manage your blog, a private repository for your blog's source code and a public repository for public files.
 If you need to use the post encryption feature, please make sure not to put your source code on the public repository.